Celebrate Sussex / Celebrez le Sussex

 Malone (Kennebecasis River No. 23) Upper Goshen

 Built in 1911.
-Length 17.7m (58')
+Length 17.7m (58') (one of two shortest covered bridges in county)

 Take Rte.
 1 to Exit 211 for Fundy Park.
 Follow Rte.
 114 towards Fundy Park until you reach Goshen Road on your left.
 Follow Goshen Road to bridge.